The salutation to Believers.

 It matters not how strait the gate, (he mocks the words of Christ!
 Mt.7:13-14)

-(he mocks the Bible teaching on hell!)
+How charged with punishments the scroll, (he mocks the Bible teaching on hell!)

 I am the master of my fate: